Repairing an import job

 X:\BobBackup\photos\animals\koala.jpg exist on the import job drives.

 /PathMapFile option allows you to resolve these errors.
-You can specify the name of the file, which contains the list of files that the tool was not able to correctly identify.
+You can specify the name of the file, which contains the list of files that the tool couldn't correctly identify.
 The following command-line example populates

 WAImportExport.exe RepairImport /r:C:\WAImportExport\9WM35C2V.rep /d:C:\Users\bob\Pictures;X:\BobBackup\photos /sn:bobmediaaccount /sk:VkGbrUqBWLYJ6zg1m29VOTrxpBgdNOlp+kp0C9MEdx3GELxmBw4hK94f7KysbbeKLDksg7VoN1W/a5UuM2zNgQ== /CopyLogFile:C:\WAImportExport\9WM35C2V.log /PathMapFile:C:\WAImportExport\9WM35C2V_pathmap.txt